SteCodez/the-big-quiz-challenge/README.md

 * HTML5
 * CSS
+* JavaScript
 * VSCode
 * JShint
 * GitHub
 * GitPod
 * Google
+* Youtube
 * Font Awesome
 * Google Fonts
 * WebKit
 * Developer tools
+* Lighthouse

 ---
 ---
 ## Testing
 ***

-* As I read through the code multiple times I am happt to say that there was a total of 1 error through all of the validation which was quickly resolved as a minor typo.
+ As I read through the code multiple times I am happ to say that there was a total of 1 error through all of the validation of the CSS and HTML which was quickly resolved as a minor typo.

  | What is expected. | Did the element successfully perform its task?
 If not, why? | How was the issue fixed? | Approved/issue resolved? |
    |-------------| ------------ | ------------- |------------- |